 Registered in Germany

 To apply for a German passport or ID card in the German Embassy, you need to make one appointment per applicant.
-If you would like to apply for both a passport and an identification card, you need to book two appointments.

 For the protection of your privacy, please note that the Embassy only allows entry to the passport section five minutes before your scheduled appointment.
 For safety reasons, please refrain from bringing larger pieces of luggage such as suitcases of any kind or backpacks.